 - How many TBI cases have you previously handled?

 - How many TBI cases have you taken to trial?

 - What results have you obtained in representing TBI victims?

 - Do you know how insurance companies investigate after a brain injury?

 - Do you have the financial resources to go up against large insurance companies?

 - Are you the attorney who will be working on my case through trial if necessary?

-Matthews Injury Law: Focusing on Traumatic Brain Injury Cases in Florida
+Contact Matthews Injury Law Attorneys About Your Traumatic Brain Injury Case in Florida

 If you or a loved one has suffered from a traumatic brain injury, immediately contact the tenacious team at Matthews Injury Law.
-Choose a time that fits your schedule and set up a free consultation by clicking here to visit our online scheduling tool.
+Choose a time that fits your schedule and set up a free consultation.